-As of June 30, 2016, the project-to-date expenditures made exceeded the authorized appropriations made by the governing board in the Wadesboro Water Plant Disinfection By-Products Project Fund for inspection.
+As of June 30, 2017, the project-to-date expenditures made exceeded the authorized appropriations made by the governing board in the Wadesboro Water Plant Disinfection By-Products Project Fund for inspection.
 This has been reported in previous audits.
-The Town plans to implement review procedures in the future to ensure compliance with board approved appropriations, including project funds.
+The Town has implemented review procedures to ensure compliance with board approved appropriations, including project funds.